8 Ways To Manage Sandwich Generation Stress

 Attending to your own physical and mental health will make you that much more capable of caring for those you love.

 As hard as it might sound, just being in the moment and trying to enjoy life as it is can help take the edge off of your stress.
 It's okay to take some time for yourself on a regular basis.
 In fact, it's necessary!
 Give yourself permission to do at least one thing for yourself every day -- just because you enjoy it.
-Whether it's watching an episode of the Big Bang Theory, going to a yoga class or reading the latest Nora Roberts novel, put yourself first.
+Whether it's watching some TV, going to a yoga class or reading a novel, put yourself first.
 Then you can come back to your caring duties with fresh eyes.

 And when all else fails, take a step back and breathe.